Turki Al-Sheikh: Human rights abuses

 Alalshikh has been accused of severe human rights violations in his role as a "key on-the-ground operator" in Mohammed bin Salman's rise to power.
 In April 2024, a special report in The Athletic reported that he orchestrated a campaign of repression, including arbitrary detentions, enforced disappearances, and torture.
 According to multiple sources, those detained for social media posts criticizing Alalshikh were imprisoned in an area of al-Ha'ir prison which detainees called the "Tutu Wing", referencing his nickname.

-Alalshikh wrote and publicly circulated a song that proclaimed the innocence of Saud al-Qahtani, who had been implicated the murder of Jamal Khashoggi on behalf of Mohammed bin Salman.
+Alalshikh wrote and publicly circulated a song that proclaimed the innocence of Saud al-Qahtani, who had been implicated in the murder of Jamal Khashoggi on behalf of Mohammed bin Salman.

-In another case, Egyptian singer Amal Maher reportedly filed a police report accusing Alalshikh of assault in 2018.
-After receiving threats, she disappeared from public view for over two years and cryptically announced she had retired from music.
+In another case, the Egyptian singer Amal Maher reportedly filed a police report in 2018 accusing Alalshikh of assault.
+After receiving threats, she disappeared from public view for over two years, cryptically announcing her retirement from music.
 No charges were ever brought against Alalshikh.

 Personal life

 Alalshikh married the daughter of Salman bin Abdulaziz Al Saud’s chief of staff.
 His wedding was attended by Mohammed bin Salman.

-Since 2015 he has been diagnosed with several forms of cancer and sought treatments in New York.
+He has been diagnosed with several forms of cancer since 2015 and has sought treatment in New York.

-Alalshikh has drawn attention for multiple public tantrums, including over playing video games.
+Alalshikh has attracted attention for his multiple public tantrums, such as throwing his controller at the television after losing a video game match to former Al-Nassr owner Saud al-Suwailem.